ub3rsick/ub3rsick.github.io/_posts/2017-08-13-slae-x86-assignment-3-egghunter.md

 "\x31\xc0\xb0\x04\x31\xdb\xb3\x01\x31\xc9\xeb\x0d\x59\x31\xd2\xb2\x0d\xcd\x80\x31\xc0\xb0\x01\xcd\x80\xe8\xee\xff\xff\xff\x45\x47\x47\x20\x49\x53\x20\x46\x4f\x55\x4e\x44\x0a";
 ```

-Insert the egg hunter shellcode and the shellcode to print "EGG IS FOUND" string to the following c file.
+Insert the egg hunter shellcode and the shellcode to print "EGG IS FOUND" to the following c file.
 Different shellcode payloads of different sizes can be used.
 The place where to put in shellcode is marked in the template file.
 ```c
 #include<stdio.h>
 #include<string.h>